-Warfarin is a drug that is used to treat and prevent blood clots.
-This is also known as an anticoagulant.
-It is sometimes called a blood thinner.
-Blood thinners do not actually “thin” your blood; they make it less likely to clot.
+Warfarin is a medicine used to treat and prevent blood clots.
+It is also known as an anticoagulant and is sometimes called a blood thinner.
+Blood thinners do not actually “thin” your blood.
+They lower the risk of blood clots by slowing down how blood clots form.

-Normally your blood will clot after an injury.
+Normally, blood will clot after an injury.
 However, some people can form blood clots without being injured.
 This can be very serious.
-You have been prescribed warfarin to help stop your body from making harmful blood clots.
+Warfarin is prescribed to help stop your body from making harmful blood clots.

 Why are blood clots dangerous?